 Experiences get even more personal

-UX designers can no longer get away by simply creating a product with a “one-size-fits-all” approach, they need to be able to create tailored experience for each and every user.
+UX designers can no longer get away by simply creating a product with a “one-size-fits-all” approach, they have to be able to create tailored experience for each and every user.
 Whether it is a new series on Netflix or a new song on Apple Music, I love how these platforms help me discover something new that is right in line with my personal tastes.

 How does one make this happen?
 Machine learning, artificial intelligence, and research.
 After all, one cannot even begin to design personalized experiences if they don’t know for whom they are designing.